sudo apt update not working

 E:Some index files failed to download.
 They have been ignored, or old ones used instead

 Fixing the Hash Sum mismatch error is easy.
-Refer to the below solution to learn How to solve another Ubuntu apt update error.
+Refer to the solution below to learn how to solve another Ubuntu apt update error.

 The problem could be caused by a mismatch in the metadata cache between the server and your machine.